mollyim/flatline-platform/docs/evaluation.md

 To host Flatline on a different hostname, [change](installation.md#customizing-the-installation) the `global.hostname` value in the Helm chart.
 You will need to update the certificate used in Traefik, which is also pinned by the Molly application and its CA is pinned by `libsignal`.

 The following are steps to re-generate and re-distribute all the necessary cryptographic material when changing the hostname used by Flatline.
-These steps rely on the [certificate utility script](../charts/flatline/files/traefik/gen-certs.sh) under .
+These steps rely on the [certificate generation script](../charts/flatline/files/traefik/gen-certs.sh).

 1. Decide on the hostname to use for Flatline.